 One benefit of our new definition is that it gives us an alternative method for calculating our best-fit line, one which uses linear algebra techniques.

-Say we have a data set containing points: We need to find a formula which can give us the least squares regression line for our data set, so a logical first step is to put our variables into linear algebra terms.
+Say we have a data set containing points: We need to derive a formula which can give us the least squares regression line for our data set, so a good first step is to put our variables into linear algebra terms.

-First, we realize that since every line can be represented by the equation we can also represent every line with a single, two-dimensional vector: Now, we define an matrix For the row of will contain in the first column and 1 in the second: This definition may appear somewhat arbitrary, but it becomes useful when we multiply by a vector representing a line.
+First, we realize that since every line can be represented by the equation we can also represent every line with a single, two-dimensional vector that stores the line's slope and y-intercept: Now, we define an matrix For the row of will contain in the first column and 1 in the second: This definition may appear somewhat arbitrary, but it becomes useful when we multiply by a vector representing a line.
 For any vector the vector given by will contain the -values the line represented by will predict for each -value in our data set.
 In other words, calculating is like feeding the -value from each point into the function represented by

 As a result, if we define a new vector so that its element will be from our data set, we can find the vertical distance between each point and the -value predicted for it by subtracting from